JAW838/campaign-notes/content/Lore/Central Continent of Ahmmenor/Nations/Batel/Batel.md

 Visited [[2025-08-09]].
 ## The Big "Manhattan"
 **_AKA Thanmatan, the sundered metropolis_**
-An island off the coast of Batel that was once a sprawling cityscape that was glassed in an instant as the magical batteries keeping it alive detonated at the start of The Shattering.
+An island off the east coast that was once a sprawling cityscape.
+It was glassed in an instant as the magical batteries keeping it alive detonated at the start of The Shattering.
+Many expeditions have been performed to explore the area, and a few decades ago, the [[Tech Hunters]] performed the 16th.

 ![[image7.png]]